Modern Standard Arabic

 Course description

 This course is designed for beginner students who have little or no knowledge of Arabic grammar or conversation but who can write and read the script (albeit without comprehension).
 The first term will cover the foundations of forming basic sentences in Arabic.
-Term 2 will build on these skills and introduce students to more complex ways of talking about themselves and other subjects.
+Terms 2 and 3 will build on these skills and introduce students to more complex ways of talking about themselves and other subjects.
 It will also introduce students to using an Arabic root dictionary.
 The course will cover topics including: greetings and introductions, describing people and objects, ordering at a restaurant, friends and family, work and the workplace, and travelling, talking about the past and present.
-By the end of the second term students should have reached Level A1+ of the Common European Framework of Reference for Languages.
+By the end of the course, students should have reached Level A1+ of the Common European Framework of Reference for Languages.

 Please note that once you have chosen your course delivery type in person or online you will not be able to change this part way through a course except in exceptional circumstances.